armbian/build/documentation/fel-boot.md

 Once you start FEL boot, you will see this prompt:

 ```
-[ o.k. ] Press <b> to boot again, <q> to finish [ FEL ]
+[ o.k. ] Press any key to boot again, <q> to finish [ FEL ]
 ```

-Pressing `q` (or any key other than `b`) deletes current rootfs and finishes build process, so you need to shut down or reboot your board to avoid possible problems.
+Pressing `q` deletes current rootfs and finishes build process, so you need to shut down or reboot your board to avoid possible problems unmounting/deleting temporary rootfs.
 All changes to root filesystem will persist until you exit FEL mode.

-To reboot again into testing system, switch your board into FEL mode and press `b`.
+To reboot again into testing system, switch your board into FEL mode and press any key other than `q`.

 Because kernel and .bin/.dtb file are loaded from rootfs each time, it's possible to update kernel or its configuration (via `apt-get`, `dtc`, `fex2bin`/`bin2fex`) from within running system.